queryluke/masseffect-5e/static/data/grenades/proximity_mine.md

 blast: 2m
 damageType: thunder
 ---
-As an Action, place a proximity mine within 2m.
+Place a proximity mine within 2m.
 The first creature, besides yourself, that comes within 2m of the mine takes 1d8 thunder damage.

 Creatures need to pass a DC 10 Wisdom (Perception) check to notice the mine.